 As the world continues to increasingly rely on digital technology, e-commerce has become an integral part of our daily lives.
-With that comes new e-commerce challenges to tackle.

-As if the growth of e-commerce brought about by the regular digitization of businesses isn’t enough, the COVID-19 pandemic resulted in a paradigm shift in the way we live our lives that sped up this process.
+As if the growth of e-commerce brought about by the regular digitization of businesses isn’t enough, the pandemic resulted in a paradigm shift in the way we live our lives that sped up this process.

 Lockdowns meant that people could no longer go grocery shopping, work out at the gym, or eat out at restaurants.
 As such, people turned to online shopping.
 Growth in E-commerce and delivery businesses accelerated to meet consumer expectations and demands.